storageos/deploy/k8s/examples/nginx/README.md

-# Nginx Server on Kubernetes with StorageOS persistent Storage
+# Nginx on Kubernetes with StorageOS persistent Storage

 This example shows an example of how to deploy Nginx on Kubernetes, in order to exfiltrate files that have been written to a StorageOS persistent volume.
 The